Indie Dev App Launch Checklist

 To increase your visibility on the web I recommend to creating an app landing page.

 Now as an indie developer it’s natural that I don’t like spending money on an app that might never become a success.
-Don’t worry, there are ways you can set up an landing page for free and without too much effort.

 You probably can find ways to do this on-line, personally I very much like using Github Pages along with Jekyll.
 You can find many app landing page themes on Jekyll Themes Website.